FAQ for Creative Industry Apprenticeships

 Prior learning refers to skills and knowledge gained by learners before they start their apprenticeship, this could be from prior studies, employment or personal practice.
 If successful at the application stage, and before your apprenticeship can begin, NextGen will assess your prior learning to establish the starting point for your apprenticeship.
 This checks that the apprenticeship, both the job role and the training, is an appropriate programme for you.
 This baseline also helps employers to tailor the training content, allowing them to focus on key areas without repeating training.

-What happens on the assessment days?
+What happens on the group assessment days?

 If you are shortlisted for an assessment day you will be invited to a studio to meet with employers and other potential apprentices.
 You will be set problem-solving tasks to complete in groups, followed by an informal group interview to go over past experience and to reflect on the day's tasks.